-We may update or amend this document from time to time.
+We may update or amend these Terms from time to time.
 Typically, we’d do so when we add new services or when clarification of these terms is required.
-We may notify you of changes to these terms of service as a courtesy, though we’re not obliged to do so under these terms.
+We may notify you of changes to these Terms as a courtesy, though we’re not obliged to do so under these Terms.

 Your Ting Account

 At ting.com we offer tools to manage your account and your devices, make payments, buy and bring devices and so on.
 We also have words and videos for you to read and view and other things on our site too.
-Everything on the Ting site is subject to these Terms Of Service.
+Everything on the Ting site that is posted by us and refers to Ting products or services is subject to these Terms Of Service.